-We had cash and cash equivalents of \$185.7 million and marketable securities of \$51.3 million as of February 29, 2024, totaling an aggregate of \$237.0 million of cash, cash equivalents, and marketable securities as of February 29, 2024, and we had cash and cash equivalents of \$321.1 million as of February 28, 2023.
+We had cash and cash equivalents of \$321.1 million and \$365.9 million as of February 28, 2023 and 2022, respectively.
 Our cash equivalents are comprised primarily of cash and money market accounts held at banks and U.S. treasury bills with original maturities of less than three months.
-Our marketable securities are comprised of U.S. government debt, commercial paper, and U.S. agency debt with original maturities greater than three months.
 Due to the short-term nature of these instruments, we believe that we do not have any material exposure to changes in the fair value of our investment portfolio as a result of changes in interest rates.
 Declines in interest rates, however, would reduce future interest income.

 In addition, our 2019 Revolver has a variable interest rate which, if drawn upon, would subject us to risks associated with changes in that interest rate.
-During fiscal 2024, we had no borrowings under the 2019 Revolver.
+During fiscal 2023, we had no borrowings under the 2019 Revolver.